Sramoen/Czech_chess_AI/README.md

 # Czech Chess AI Engine

 ## Introduction
-As an avid chess enthusiast, I have always wanted to try building a chess engine.
+As an chess enthusiast, I have always wanted to try building a chess engine.
 However, since many high-quality engines already exist for classical chess, I decided to build an AI engine for a lesser-known variant — Czech Chess — for which, to the best of my knowledge, no engine currently exists.

 ## What is Czech Chess?
 Czech Chess (also known as "folky") is a chess variant that was introduced to the public in 2019 at the Czech Open chess festival in Pardubice.
 It was invented by Petr Doubek from Jaroměř.